ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Additional noise implementation details
 '''''''''''''''''''''''''''''''''''''''

-Three of the noise functions specify that a warning should be raised if the user requests a fraction of rows that is higher than possible: :ref:`Nicknames
+Three of the noise functions have additional row eligibility requirements and specify that a warning should be raised if the user requests a fraction of rows that is higher than possible: :ref:`Nicknames <census_prl_nickname_noise>`;
-<census_prl_nickname_noise>`; :ref:`Copy from within household
+:ref:`Copy from within household <census_prl_copy_household_noise>`; and
-<census_prl_copy_household_noise>`; and :ref:`Guardian-based duplication
-<census_prl_guardian_duplication>`.
-Because of our distributed data processing
+:ref:`Guardian-based duplication <census_prl_guardian_duplication>`.
+Because of
-(the data is split into multiple shards), it is not entirely straightforward to determine the overall fraction of rows that are eligible for the requested noise or to add noise to the correct number of rows across all shards.
+our distributed data processing (the data is split into multiple shards), it is not entirely straightforward to determine the overall fraction of rows that are eligible for the requested noise or to add noise to the correct number of rows across all shards.
 Here is a simple strategy to deal with this issue:

 #.
 Pre-compute the fraction :math:`F` of rows eligible for each applicable
     noise type in the full dataset (i.e., across all shards concatenated